Ekhos-s/Psychic-carnival/README.md

 # Psychic-carnival

-#This is my discord bot written in python.
+#A python discord bot that spouts prequelmemes.